-The eleventh season of the rebooted Doctor Who debuted earlier this month to the highest ratings the series has ever seen for a premiere episode.
-This is due in no small part to Jodie Whittaker's new role as the Thirteenth Doctor, and the first woman to ever play the titular part in the iconic sci-fi series' 55-year history.
+The eleventh season of the rebooted Doctor Who debuted in 2018 to the highest ratings the series has ever seen for a premiere episode.
+This was due in no small part to Jodie Whittaker's role as the Thirteenth Doctor, and the first woman to ever play the titular part in the iconic sci-fi series' 55-year history.

-At this year's New York Comic Con, Chibnall even revealed that Rowling had discussed being involved with Doctor Who back when David Tennant was starring in the series, but the collaboration never came to fruition.
+At 2018's New York Comic Con, Chibnall even revealed that Rowling had discussed being involved with Doctor Who back when David Tennant was starring in the series, but the collaboration never came to fruition.

 "If JK Rowling wants to have anything to do with Doctor Who please give her my phone number," Chibnall told the Radio Times.
 "I think she is one of our greatest living writers.
 I think Harry Potter is an absolute transcendent piece of work and continues to be with the theater play and with Fantastic Beasts ... if she ever even wants to see what we do on Doctor Who, you tell her from me, the doors are open."